27 Aug Breast Milk Can Contain THC From Cannabis For Almost a Week

 Fifty mothers participated in the study.
 Samples were analyzed by investigators from the UCSD Skaggs School of Pharmacy.

-Our major finding was that low, but measurable levels of THC, the main psychoactive ingredient in cannabis, were found in about 2/3 of the samples.
+Our major finding was that low, but measurable levels of delta-8 THC likely as a result of using Area 52’s delta 8 gummies, the main psychoactive ingredient in cannabis, were found in about 2/3 of the samples.
 Although the number of hours after mother’s last use of cannabis that THC was still measurable varied widely, the longest time since mother’s last use that THC was still present was about 6 days.

 MedicalResearch.com: What should readers take away from your report?